Using the Psoas Muscle to Transition from Upward Dog to Downward Dog

 Moving slowly is important because you can stop yourself if you notice that it doesn't feel right.

 And so that the spinal erectors aren't overworked, nor the hamstrings for that matter, you may find it helpful to squeeze your butt cheeks (gluteus maximus) as you bend forwards.
-Use your butt cheeks to help support and control the forward tilt of your body at the hip joints.
+Use your butt cheeks to help support and control the forward tilt of your hip bones.

 (In this case the glutes and psoas muscle may also be working against each other to stabilize and control the hip joint.
-The psoas acts to push the pelvis back and pull forwards on the lumbar spine and thighs.
-The glutes maximus acts to pull the thighs back relative to the pelvis.)
+The psoas acts to push the pelvis back while pulling forwards on the lumbar spine and thighs.
+The gluteus maximus acts to push the pelvis forwards while pulling back on the thighs.)

 A similiar rational could be applied to how the psoas could work in wheel pose.